-Perquin and El Mozote lie at the heart of El Salvador’s Ruta de la Paz (Peace Route).
-This is where some of the worst atrocities and massacres of the 12 year Salvadoran Civil War happened and that’s saying something.
-These are haunted places, hard to visit, hard to forget.
+Perquin and El Mozote lie at the heart of El Salvador’s Ruta de la Paz (Peace Route) where some of the worst atrocities and massacres of the 12 year Salvadoran Civil War happened.
+They’re not easy places to forget.

 Inside the Holy Spirit Grotto

 As a prelude to our time along the Ruta de la Paz we visited the ancient pictograph-filled Holy Spirit Grotto (La Gruta del Espíritu Santo in Spanish).
 Be warned: the road that cuts off from the Pan-American Highway and heads up to the town of Corinto is a festival of pot holes over pavement that was clearly laid by blind ferrets then attacked by dinosaurs wielding jack hammers and bad attitudes.
 Luckily, the grotto was worth it.

 A two minute stroll took us to an enormous rock overhang which is covered in pre-historic paintings.
 Though some of the pictographs are said to be more than 10,000 years old, many still clearly depict hawks and humans.
 An on-site guide accompanied us and pointed his machete at dozens of images we might have missed otherwise.